UCL/research-computing-with-cpp/session01/index.md

 ### Abstraction

-* C++ Class mechanism enables you to define a type
+* C++ class mechanism enables you to define a type
     * independent of its data
     * independent of its implementation
-    * Class defines concept or "blueprint"
+    * class defines concept or blueprint
-    * "instantiation" creates object
+    * instantiation creates object
 * Example: Fraction data type
 {{cppfrag('01','fraction/fraction.h')}}